 - the second year of the BSc (Hons) Chemistry degree at the University of Plymouth

-- the first, second or third year of the honours degree in a related subject at a range of universities
+- the first, second or third year of Honours Degrees in a related subject at a range of universities

 - a wide range of careers such as crime scene investigator, laboratory forensic scientist and other scientific support services.